 export NGINX_FOLDER=$(mktemp -d)

-5. Create a new keystore for the CA-signed certificate.
+5. Generate a new self-signed certificate.

 ./platform/bin/create-keystore.sh